gasy-africa/tic-tac-toe/README.md

 **Summary**

-Generate multiple source codes using Generative AI and refactor the best source code based on the state of the art `Refactorization` rules.
+Generate multiple source codes using Generative AI and refactor to the best source code based on the state of the art `Refactorization` rules.

 ---